esxr/the-software-process/Paper.md

 # CSSE 3012 Exam
+Pranav Dhoolia
+46333694

+___
+### 1(a)
+- IT Department - **Incremental model**
+	- primary focus on long term projects
+	- project goals and requirements are clear and labelled
+	- Less risks and don't need delivery immediately

+- Consulting companies - **Agile model**
+	- Fixed and matured processes
+	- Easy to estimate costs
+	- Project requirements are clear but still require some testing

+- Research and Development - **Prototypical Model**
+	- Experimental processes
+	- Harder to estimate costs (unique requirements)
+	- Focus more on testing the viability of a product rather than developing it

 ___

 ### 1(b)
 Fagan inspections take a long time and, if performed on a large scale, might stall project development.